GregFJr/TextVault/README.md

 ## Features

-- **Offline Functionality**: TextVault works offline, allowing you to write and save your notes anytime, anywhere.
 - **Data Persistence**: Leveraging IndexedDB, TextVault saves your data locally, ensuring that your notes are always there when you come back.
 - **PWA**: Installable as a standalone application on desktop and mobile devices.
-- **Responsive Design**: With Bootstrap, TextVault provides a clean and responsive interface that adapts to different screen sizes.

 ## Getting Started

-### Prerequisites

-Ensure you have the following installed on your system:

-- Node.js
-- npm (comes with Node.js)

 ### Installation